Valley Stream station

-Valley Stream is a train station located in Valley Stream.
-It is on the Atlantic Branch of the Long Island Rail Road.
+Valley Stream is a train station located on the Atlantic Branch of the Long Island Rail Road, in the Incorporated Village of Valley Stream, in Nassau County, New York.

+Description

 Valley Stream is the westernmost station on the Atlantic Branch in Nassau County.
 The station is located at Franklin Avenue and Sunrise Highway, west of Rockaway Avenue.
 It is wheelchair-accessible with an elevator from street level; parking facilities and taxis are available.

 Valley Stream is served by Far Rockaway Branch and Long Beach Branch as of February 27, 2023.
 West Hempstead Branch trains previously stopped at this station.
 The tracks of the Montauk Branch pass through the station north of the Atlantic Branch tracks.
-Directly east of the station, the Atlantic Branch splits into the Long Beach Branch, which continues east to Lynbrook and Long Beach, and the Far Rockaway Branch, which turns south toward Far Rockaway.
-Also, the West Hempstead Branch diverges north of the Montauk Branch.
+Directly east of the station, the Atlantic Branch ends and splits into the Long Beach Branch and Far Rockaway Branch, while the West Hempstead Branch splits from the Montauk Branch.